-No Classes: Labor Day, September 4, 2017 First Exam: Thursday, September 7, 2017 Last date to drop without a grade: Friday, September 8, 2017 Fall Break: October 12 -15, 2017 Thanksgiving Break: November 23-26, 2017 Final Exam: Thursday, December 14, 2017 10:30AM - 12:30 PM in A124 GRADING SCALE (Note: + and - are also possible.)

-A 90 - 100% CR Credit 72 - 100% B 80 - 89% NC No Credit < 72%

-Attendance and Class Participation 10% Written Homework 10% MML Homework 10% Written Quizzes (First quiz on 8/24) 15% Cumulative Unit Tests 25% Cumulative Final Exam 30% You must receive at least a 70% on the final and have a 72% overall course average to pass the course.
-This is not negotiable.

-THE COURSE: Homework, Quizzes, and Tests: We will cover nearly the entire book.
-Please note that the book and MML are not perfectly aligned.
+Register for MML by midnight on Monday, January 22, 2018 Review Homework in MML due by midnight Tuesday, January 30, 2018 Written Review Homework due in class Wednesday, January 31, 2018

+First Exam: Wednesday, January 31, 2018 covering review material.

+Last date to drop without a grade: Friday, February 2, 2018

+Spring Break: March 10 -18, 2018

+Final Exam: 1:00-3:00 PM Wednesday, May 9, 2018 in A124

-- You must register for MML by midnight Tuesday, August 29, 2017 and complete all of the Written and MML Review assignments by 7 PM on Wednesday, September 6, 2017 or risk being dropped. - Written Homework: Much of the homework will be done with paper and pencil.
+THE COURSE: You must register for MML by on Monday, January 22, 2017 and complete the Written and MML Review assignments as noted or risk being dropped.

+Written Homework: An extensive Written Review Homework will be due in class Wednesday, January 31, 2018.
+Most of the homework will be done with paper and pencil.
 Written Homework will have a due date.
 No work = no points.
 Late written homework scores will be reduced by 25%.
+Homework may only be submitted in the 8 weeks in which it is assigned.

+MML Homework: A 4-part MyMathLab review will be due at midnight Tuesday, January 30, 2018.
+Subsequent assignments will be smaller, have helpful links, and will allow students additional problem practice by selecting "Similar Exercise".
+All remaining MyMathLab homework after the review assignments will be due at the time of the final.

-Homework may only be submitted in the 8 weeks in which it is assigned. - MML Homework: Please check online for homework after each class.
-This class moves quickly.
-At least one new topic will be covered every class and MML is a good place to practice.
-All tools will be available for your use.
-You may do the problems as many times as you would like without penalty.
-Final MML scores will be recorded during the final exam. - Quizzes: Short written quizzes will be given at the beginning of class on most Thursdays and will cover the most recent homework.
+Quizzes: Short written quizzes will be given at the beginning of class on most Wednesdays and will cover the most recent homework.
 Quizzes cannot be made up but the 2 lowest scores will be dropped.
-A 3x5 card with the pertinent information is highly recommended and a calculator will be allowed.
-No phone calculators will be allowed on the quizzes.
-If there is no class on a Thursday, there will be no quiz that week. - Optional (but highly recommended) Practice Tests will appear in Blackboard Learn as exams approach.
-The actual exams will be written, closed book and have 21 problems worth 5 points each.
-A 3x5 card with the pertinent information is highly recommended and a calculator will be allowed for the quizzes.
+A calculator will be allowed and a 3x5 card with the pertinent information will be required for assistance during the quizzes.
+No phone calculators will be allowed on the quizzes or the final.
+If there is no class on a Thursday, there will be no quiz that week.

+Practice Tests: Optional (but highly recommended) Practice Tests will appear in Blackboard Learn as exams approach.

+Exams: Exams will be written, closed book and have 21 problems worth 5 points each.
+A calculator will be allowed and a

+3x5 card with the pertinent information will be required for assistance during the exam.
 No phone calculators will be allowed on the exams.
+Final Exam assistance is not as in depth as for quizzes or regular exams.

+MATH 106 is strongly recommended.
+MATH 106 is a one credit hour class that offers extra help and practice to students taking Math 120.
+Our observation shows that students who register for Math 106 simultaneously with their Math 120 course have a better chance finishing their Intermediate Algebra course successfully.

 ATTENDANCE POLICY: The student bears full responsibility for the material and procedural information covered in class.
 Attendance is part of the grade.
-If a student misses 2 classes in the first two weeks or 4 consecutive class periods or 6 total classes, the student may be dropped from the class.
+If a student misses 2 classes in the first two weeks or 4 consecutive class periods or 6 total, the student may be dropped from the class.